-While the focus of this age group should be on maintaining balance and learning correct technique, simple defensive tactics need to occur.
+While the focus of this age group should be on maintaining balance and learning correct techniques, simple defensive tactics need to occur.
 The tactics need to be implemented and trained, but more importantly…explained.
 The more cerebral athletes become at an earlier age the better the chance for Volley Savvy athletes in the older age groups.
 The cerebral part of the game is what will help them get to the next level, whether that be making their high school team in a couple of years or being able to obtain the college scholarship they start dreaming about at 13’s.
 The first three months of the season should be about individual player development, rather than wins and losses.

-- Positions: Even though at this age players will play a variety of positions, they should have a basic understanding of the roles and responsibilities of the setter, the left side hitter, middle hitter, and the libero
+- Positions: Even though at this age players will play a variety of positions, they should have a basic understanding of the roles and responsibilities of the setter, the left side hitter, the middle hitter, and the libero

-- Put players in situations where they are forced to learn other positions by competing in doubles, triples and quads during practice or encourage it outside of practice (beach, grass, 4s tournaments).
+- Put players in situations where they are forced to learn other positions by competing in doubles, triples, and quads during practice or encourage it outside of practice (beach, grass, 4s tournaments).
 Cooperative or competitive “Columbus” style drills are also a great way to force the athletes to play all positions.

 - Players should understand the service rotation and overlap rules (teach players to understand who they are across from in the line-up)